 Walk to Shop is an innovative project designed to educate, encourage and incentivize Vermonters to walk to shop.
 Working in partnership with several organizations, we’re encouraging at least 7-10 enthusiastic people within each of several market locations of greater Burlington to participate.

-Grocery shopping is a task which is universal, and within an acceptable walking distance for 90% of residents in the Queen City who live within a 15-minute walk to a market.
+Grocery shopping is a task that is universal.
+For 90% of residents in the Queen City, they’re within a mere 1500 steps or short 15-minute walk of a market.

-Net Zero Vermont is pleased to partner with Old Spokes Home, Green Mountain Transit, AARP, Go!
-Vermont and others to host this project to serve diverse and underserved populations in greater Burlington, VT.
+Net Zero Vermont is pleased to partner with Old Spokes Home, AALV, Green Mountain Transit, AARP, Go!
+Vermont and others to help celebrate walkers, encourage others to participate including engagement of diverse and underserved populations of greater Burlington, VT.

-Old Spokes Home and AALV will assist Net Zero Vermont staff ambassadors with designing effective marketing and communications to engage and encourage interested participants to use the trolleys and report back their experiences.
+Old Spokes Home and AALV will assist Net Zero Vermont staff ambassadors in development and design of effective marketing and communications strategies to attract and engage interested participants to use the trolleys and report back their experiences.

 How to get your trolley

-To participate and learn more how to purchase a trolley at a reduced retail price, contact Project Coordinators
+Yes, you can participate in this exciting project and learn more how to purchase a trolley at a reduced cost of $35.00, contact Project Coordinators:

 Phil Hammerslough, email@example.com

-Special rates for income sensitive households available upon request by emailing Stu or Phil.
+- Reduced rates available for income sensitive individuals and households, available upon request by emailing Stu or Phil.

-This project is made possible with seed funding from the 2020 Mobility & Transportation Innovation (MTI) grant through the VT Agency of Transportation and EcoStrategies, LLC.
+This project is made possible with seed funding from the 2020 Mobility & Transportation Innovation (MTI) grant through the VT Agency of Transportation and EcoStrategies, LLC and others including: AARP.